Survivalism: A Skills Based Initiation Culture Into A Deep Connection With Nature.

 Initiation Based on Ability and Skill

 Initiation serves many purposes, but for many hunter-gatherer cultures, it's a test of skill, allowing the initiate to prove themselves as capable hunters and survivors.
 This is important, because the entire famillial unit/tribe /clan will depend on these skills for survival.
-This structure of initiation has space for specialisation: Scout, Tracker, Herbalist/Healer, each with their own apprenticed training periods, with the foundation of the initiation in survival.
+This structure of initiation has space for specialisation: Scout, Tracker, Herbalist/Healer, each with their own apprenticed training periods, with the foundation of the initiation in survival, and tge stages in life.
 There are a few cultures left that do this.
-It's good to test your skills and be appraised for doing so in front of those who taught you.
-But after a period of time if practice, knowledge and skills development.
+It's good to test your skills and to be appraised for doing so in front of those who taught you.
+But after a period of time if practice, knowledge and skills development and when the Elders / trainers choose.

-The XReadiness idea could offer the perfect practical and useful alternative to the drum banging ritual magic that Core Shamanism practitioners are doing, with the bonus of fostering a deep and meaningful connection to nature that is based on actual medical research.
+The XReadiness idea could offer the perfect practical and useful alternative to the magic thinking that Core Shamanism practitioners are doing, with the bonus of fostering a deep and meaningful connection to nature that is based on actual medical research.

 When I read the XReadiness document it felt like it had been written by people who didn't really grasp what it means to be at home in nature or think really hard about what happens during collapse That really comes across in this line: